nunit/docs/docs/articles/developer-info/Packaging-Extensions.md

 ## Archiving the Release

 Packages are archived on nunit.org in the downloads directory.
-Create a new subfolder under `downloads/extensions/v3/EXTENSION_NAME` for the release.
+Create a new sub-folder under `downloads/extensions/v3/EXTENSION_NAME` for the release.
 Upload all the package files into that directory.

 ## Publishing the Release